cmatKhan/bartNPNF/README.md

 For HTCF, you need the following:

 1. [Install using conda](https://bioconda.github.io/recipes/nextflow/README.html)
- - Install this into an environment that you'll remember, eg, maybe one called `nextflow`
+ - Install this into an environment that you'll remember, eg, maybe one called `nextflow`.
+ The command might look like `conda install -n nextflow nextflow`

 ## Running the pipeline on HTCF